AIM-CoT: Active Information-driven Multimodal Chain-of-Thought for Vision-Language Reasoning: Experimental Setup and Reproducibility

 \textbf{No-CoT} prompts the VLM to answer questions directly based on the input query and image.
-In the 1-shot setting, an example containing the query, image, and corresponding answer is attached.
+In the 1-shot setting, an example containing the query, image, and corresponding answer is attached, which follows the paradigm of in-context learning~\cite{wqwang1,wqwang2,wqwang3}.

 \textbf{DDCoT} \cite{ddcot} deconstructs a multimodal problem into reasoning and recognition sub-questions, uses negative-space prompting to identify and fill visual information gaps with external models, and then integrates all information for a final joint reasoning step to generate rationales.